 Hey Area is where you ask the questions and we find the answers.
-Today’s question comes from Monzerrath Gonzalez: “Who is the most influential Latino in the Bay Area?”
+Today’s question comes from Monzerrath Gonzalez: “Who are the most influential Latinos in the Bay Area?”

 If it were up to me I’d say, Carlos Santana.
 His music is fun to dance to.
 But I felt like I needed a more sophisticated answer.
 So I went back to school to meet with my former professor, Jason Ferreira.
 He’s the chair of the Department of Race and Resistance Studies at San Francisco State University.
 “I’m going to say Eric Quezada,” says Ferreira.